m4rtin195/EV-IoT-Kit/_docs/vehicle-simulator.md

 - through <b><u><a href="{{ "/docs/sigfox/" | relative_url }}">Sigfox</a></u></b> technology - modern IoT, LPWAN
 network, of which network is available on wide areas worldwide.

 The idea behind this is, that WLAN connectivity can be used when the vehicle is located at the brand’s own or partners charging stations, where the vehicle is able to automatically connect to a <u>secure</u>, local Wi-Fi network (be aware that *Wi-Fi* doesn't have to be only 802.11b/g/n! ([see wikipedia](https://en.wikipedia.org/wiki/IEEE_802.11))).
 The other scenario is when the owner is charging his vehicle at home.
+For network requests, `Qt Network` module is used.

 In other cases, when a local network is not available, Sigfox is used.
 In this case, the message is compressed into a 12B long packet (this is the maximum length for Sigfox payload) using bit-shifts and converting `floats`  into `half` data type.
 Using this, we can fit 9 values into this 12 bytes long packet.
 The content of the message is like this: